Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Box 1: Storage2 only.
 Box 2: Analytics1, Analytics2,and Analytics3.
 - [ ] Box 1: Storage1 and Storage2 only.
 Box 2: Analytics1 and Analytics3 only.
 - [ ] Box 1: Storage1, Storage2, and Storage3.
 Box 2: Analytics1 and Analytics3 only.

-### You need to ensure that users can access VM0.
-The solution must meet the platform protection requirements.
-What should you do?

-- [ ] Move VM0 to Subnet1.
-- [ ] On Firewall, configure a network traffic filtering rule..
-- [ ] Assign RT1 to AzureFirewallSubnet..
-- [x] On Firewall, configure a DNAT rule.

 ### You need to deploy Docker containers to VM1.
 The containers must be able to access Azure Storage resources and Azure SQL databases by using the service endpoint.
 References: <https://docs.microsoft.com/en-us/azure/virtual-network/container-networking-overview>